Cheating in Relationships: How it Happens and How to Heal

 - These questions can help you gain clarity on your feelings and guide you in making the best decision for yourself and your family.

 These questions can help you gain clarity on your feelings and guide you in making the best decision for yourself and your family.
-The image below summarizes my five tips to improve your communication skills now and into the next relationships (if that is what happens next).

-Next, I will share my final thoughts.
+Up next, I’ll share my final thoughts.

 Final Thoughts